-It is very curious that a flower as beautiful as the orchid bears a name that derives from a word that meant "testicle" in Greek (orchis).
+Curiously, a flower as beautiful as the orchid bears a name that derives from a word that meant "testicle" in Greek (orchis).
 It was Theophrastus, a disciple of Aristotle, who gave the name Orchids to this variety of flowers, and probably the use of the root orchis is due to the shape of the pseudobulbs from which the stems emerge.
-In spite of their name, nowadays, orchids are one of the most appreciated flowers in gardening.
+Despite their name, nowadays, orchids are one of the most appreciated flowers in gardening.

 In Mexico, there is a great diversity of orchids, since there are around 1300 different species, some of which are very appreciated for the great beauty of their flowers and other uses that have been given to them, such as medicinal and obtaining glues and mucilage.
 In the state of Michoacán, there is also a great wealth of species, since there are around 200 species that are also highly appreciated.
 Unfortunately, however, many of them are seriously threatened.